ryansobol/plow/README.markdown

 * Fork the project -- may I suggest [Github](http://www.github.com)?
 * Make your feature addition or bug fix with specifications -- it's important that I don't break your hard work in a future version unintentionally.
-* Please do not casually alter files in the project root. (e.g. HISTORY, LICENSE, Rakefile, README.markdown, ROAD-MAP, SECURITY, VERSION, etc.)
+* Please do not casually alter files in the project root. (e.g. LICENSE, Rakefile, README.markdown, VERSION, etc.)
 * Commit your changes and publish the change-set.
 * Send me a pull request.
 All specs must pass!